LaurentRosenfeld/Perl-6-Miscellaneous/Challenges-in-Perl6/Stepping-numbers.md

 # Stepping Numbers

 > *Before going into the subject, I should apologize for having suspended my reviews of the Perl Weekly Challenge submissions for about two and a half months.
 I had warned Mohammad Anwar about that and told him the reasons, but Mohammad did not make these reasons public.
 The reason is that I did not have time during that period, because I had a lot of work running a local electoral campaign.
-I can now gradly and proudly announce that I was elected on March 15, 2020 in the city council of my home town, Conflans Sainte-Honorine (35,000 inhabitants), Paris area, France.
+I can now gladly and proudly announce that I was elected on March 15, 2020 in the city council of my home town, Conflans Sainte-Honorine (35,000 inhabitants), Paris area, France.
 I should hopefully have more time now to resume my reviews.*

 This is derived in part from my [blog post](http://blogs.perl.org/users/laurent_r/2020/03/perl-weekly-challenge-stepping-numbers-and-lucky-winner.html) made in answer to the [Week 52 of the Perl Weekly Challenge](https://perlweeklychallenge.org/blog/perl-weekly-challenge-052/) organized by  <a href="http://blogs.perl.org/users/mohammad_s_anwar/">Mohammad S. Anwar</a> as well as answers made by others to the same challenge.